badal-mehra/port-scanner-automation/README.md

 3. Enter IP or domain to scan.

 ## Author:
-Created by Badal (GitHub: [your-username]) as part of learning cybersecurity automation.
+Created by Badal (GitHub: [badal-mehra]) as part of learning cybersecurity automation.